wk45/wk45.github.io/index.md

 <div style="margin-left: 1em;">

 In social network data analysis, latent space models (LDMs) are widely used to uncover underlying structures among nodes by embedding them in a latent space.
 These models can capture various relational metrics—such as distances, classes, and clusters—that facilitate further statistical analysis.
-Among the different types of LDMs, Hoff (2008) introduced an eigenmodel-based latent space to account for <em>homophily</em>, the tendency of similar nodes to connect.
+Among the different types of LDMs, <a href="https://doi.org/doi:10.48550/arXiv.0711.1146">Hoff (2008)</a> introduced an eigenmodel-based latent space to account for <em>homophily</em>, the tendency of similar nodes to connect.
 </div>

 <div style="text-align: center;">